Her round eyes looked down at me. "Yes, Jason?"

 I frowned, looking at them.
 I really wanted to feed the duckies, but Mommy told me to never go near the pond without her.
 She said I could get hurt.
 So, I waved goodbye to the duckies, and ran over to the sandbox.
 It was my next favorite thing at the park.

 Taking a huge jump into the sandbox, I landed on my butt.
-Grabbing a bucket, I threw lots and lots of sand into it before building my castle.
+Grabbing a bucket, I threw lots and lots of sand into it, and started making a castle.
 Mommy always say I was her little prince.
 She said someday I'll find my own special princess to take care of.
 When I do, I'll make her a giant castle, and we'll live in it together forever just like Mommy and Daddy with their castle.

 "Thanks."
 Her tiny feet stood next to mine.
 "I'm Isabella!"